projectcontour/contour/site/getting-started.md

 This command creates:

-- A new namespace `projectcontour` with two instances of Contour in the namespace
+- A new namespace `heptio-contour` with two instances of Contour in the namespace
 - A Service of `type: LoadBalancer` that points to the Contour instances
 - Depending on your configuration, new cloud resources -- for example, ELBs in AWS